FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 Goal of the mapped operation mode is to separate the application interfaces from the data structure used to transport the data over the wire.
 Therefore the middleware has to map the application internal data structure and interfaces to a common IDL definition.
 Advantage is, that the application interface on client and server (or publisher/subscriber) side can be different.

-**Prerequisite:** Application-Interface-Definition (can be different on server and client side) IDL Definition **Generated:** Server-/Client-Proxis (generated at runtime, which map the attributes & operations **Examples:** KIARA
+**Prerequisite:** Application-Interface-Definition (can be different on server and client side) IDL Definition

+**Generated:** Server-/Client-Proxis (generated at runtime, which map the attributes & operations

+**Examples:** KIARA

-    The first release of KIARA will provide support for the traditional IDL derived operation mode.
+    The current release of KIARA provides support for the traditional IDL derived operation mode, being able to handle different communication patterns such as RPC or Publish/Subscribe.
 Application derived and mapped operation mode will follow in a future release.

 A quick example
 ~~~~~~~~~~~~~~~